blowfishpro/B9PartSwitch/README.md

 ## Changelog

+### v1.7.0

+* Allow "child" part switch modules to modify volume of "parent" module
+* Allow multiple modules to manage the same transform or node, only enable it if they all agree

 ### v1.6.1

 * Switch percentFilled priority to resource -> subtype -> tank type -> 100% since resources can be overridden on individual subtypes now